6 Emails That Improve Customer Experience

 Brands can build an emotional connection with their customers by tailoring each person’s experience to their specific needs.

 Sending emails with personalised product recommendations is one way eCommerce brands can use personalisation, upselling and cross-selling items based on past purchases or interests.
 Behaviour triggered emails also add a personal touch by engaging people based on their individual behaviour.
+Behavioural targeting means that you can ensure your email communications are not only relevant, but also timely.

 This birthday email from ASOS that greets the recipient by their name is a great example of a personalisation in action.
 What feels more personal than celebrating a birthday?
 The informal and chatty tone used throughout makes the email feel human, like a friend sending a birthday card.